European stocks slip as China data, Brexit worries counter trade optimism

 In the latest sign of weakness in the Chinese economy, data showed a further contraction in exports and imports in September.

-Germany's DAX .GDAXI, dominated by firms with exposure to China, slipped 0.5%.
+Germany’s DAX, dominated by firms with exposure to China, slipped 0.5%.
 All country indexes were in the red.

-Britain's domestically-focused FTSE mid-caps .FTMC, typically sensitive to Brexit news, gave up 1.3% after Friday's more than 4% surge.
+Britain’s domestically-focused FTSE mid-caps, typically sensitive to Brexit news, gave up 1.3% after Friday’s more than 4% surge.

-Swiss pharmaceutical companies Roche Holding AG (ROG.S) and Novartis AG (NOVN.S) dropped more than 1% each, and were the biggest drags on the main index, after a report that the United States was considering tariffs on Swiss pharmaceutical products.
+Swiss pharmaceutical companies Roche Holding AG and Novartis AG dropped more than 1% each, and were the biggest drags on the main index, after a report that the United States was considering tariffs on Swiss pharmaceutical products.
+(Reporting by Medha Singh in Bengaluru; Editing by Shounak Dasgupta)